Ulrich Wernitz: Aerial victory claims

 According to US historian David T. Zabecki, Wernitz was credited with 101 aerial victories.
+Spick also lists him with the same number of aerial victories claimed in approximately 240 combat missions and a mission-to-claim ratio of 2.38.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and state that Wernitz was credited with 101 aerial victories, all of which claimed on the Eastern Front.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 36 Ost 00333".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.